lacey-griffith/wave-content-map-generator/README.md

 - ✅ Adds trailing slashes if missing
 - ⚠️ Warns and skips rows with missing values
 - ⚠️ Warns if `contentMap.js` already exists (then overwrites it)
-- ⚠️ Warns on duplicate `Opus2` keys
+- ⚠️ Warns on duplicate `Opus` keys
 - 📊 Displays a summary of how many URLs were successfully mapped

 ---